The application for Fall 2023 will open in September 2022.

 - Complete the application for admission

-- Resumes are strongly recommended.
+- Resumes are required.

 - Transcripts from all colleges/universities attended are required prior to review.
 Pitt students do NOT need to supply their Pitt transcript.
 However, if you have earned college credit from any other schools, we will require those transcripts.
 If you are a student in the Dietrich School of Arts and Sciences, we should have access to the transcripts for any non-Pitt coursework that already appears on your Pitt transcript as Transfer Credit.
 If you have non-Pitt coursework that does not already appear on your Pitt transcript, you must send us an official transcript.
 Otherwise, we will contact you if any transcripts are required.